-The Rehoboth Foodie still holds fond memories of those cavernous Ocean City restaurants of the late '60s and '70s when he was bangin' out rock 'n' roll 7 nights a week at Jack & June Fisher's long-gone Hideaway Lounge.
-Places like the (old) Bonfire, the (old) Embers, Phillips (the one at 21st St.), even the relentlessly Italian Mario's, always had long in-season waits, and were always the high point of the day for an even younger Foodlet-To-Be, skinny, sunburned and fidgeting in his parents' Buick.
+The Rehoboth Foodie still holds fond memories of those cavernous Ocean City restaurants of the late ’60s and ’70s when he was bangin’ out rock ‘n’ roll 7 nights a week at Jack & June Fisher’s long-gone Hideaway Lounge on the Boardwalk at 22nd St. Places like the (old) Bonfire, the (old) Embers, Phillips (the one at 21st St.), even the relentlessly Italian Mario’s, always had long in-season waits, and were always the high point of the day for an even younger Foodlet-To-Be, skinny, sunburned and fidgeting in the back seat of his parents’ Buick.

-Though most of these iconic landmarks have changed hands and/or concept and/or quality level many times since then, Nick's Original House of Ribs (formerly Nick Idoni's) is still reminiscent of those big "food hall" complexes that were always packed with vacationers gobbling up huge portions of good ol' American fare after a day on the beach.
-Nick's is quintessentially Ocean City, MD and has, to date, always served up good, consistent food and service.
+Though most of these landmarks have changed hands and/or concept and/or quality level many times since then (mostly for the worse), Nick’s Original House of Ribs (formerly Nick Idoni’s) is still reminiscent of those big complexes that were always packed with vacationers gobbling up huge portions of good ol’ American fare after a day on the beach.
+Nick’s is quintessentially Ocean City, Md. and has, to date, always served up good, consistent food and service.

-Nick's has a very attractive bar with about 290 TVs, each tuned to one sports event or another.
-Food-wise, every time I go in there, I am poised to find something wrong, but so far they've stepped up to the plate every time.
-Nick's Original House of Ribs is brightly lit and takes up almost the whole block between 144th and 145th Sts. on the east side of Coastal Highway (just barely south of the DE line).
-If you find yourself hiking the culinary nooks and crannies of the southern reaches (and you're feeling particularly carnivorous), I believe you will not be disappointed with Nick's.
-Always call to make sure they are open (or for carry-out): (410) 250-1984.
-Click here for a list of some of Nick's featured entrees.
+Nick’s has an attractive bar with about 290 TVs, each tuned to one sports event or another.
+Food-wise, every time I go in there, I am poised to find something wrong, but so far they’ve stepped up to the plate every time.
+Nick’s Original House of Ribs is brightly lit and takes up almost the whole block between 144th and 145th Sts. on the east side of Coastal Highway (just barely south of the DE line).
+If you find yourself hiking the culinary nooks and crannies of the southern reaches (and you’re feeling carnivorous), I believe you will not be disappointed with Nick’s.
+They’re open all year, but always call to make sure they are open (or for carry-out): (410) 250-1984.
+Click here for a list of some of Nick’s featured entrees.
 (L., D., Bar) Price range: Moderate +.